We all know comparison is the thief of joy. But is your habit of comparing yourself or your life to someone else’s costing you in a more tangible way?

 Break Free and Focus on What Actually Matters

-If you did, I’d bet you wouldn’t feel that impulse so much — and you might even be able to tune into what you really want or care about.
-And I guarantee that’s not stuff like fancy side tables or whatever other accessories you can buy for your house, your car, or yourself.
+And I guarantee that’s not stuff like fancy side tables or a closet full of overpriced clothes or whatever other accessories you can buy for your house, your car, or yourself.

 The stuff that matters is likely more along the lines of…